httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The primary privacy risk associated with cookies is their ability to correlate user activity.
-This can happen on a single site, but is most problematic when activity is tracked across different, seemingly unconnected Web sites to build a profile of the user.
+This can happen on a single site, but is most problematic when activity is tracked across different, seemingly unconnected Web sites to build a user profile.

 Over time, this capability (warned against explicitly in {{?RFC2109}} and all of its successors) has become widely used for varied reasons including: